Haverford School: #10ve Cup

 A newer, friendly rivalry exists between Haverford and Garnet Valley High School's lacrosse teams.
 When Kip Taviano, a Concord Township-native and Haverford School lacrosse and football player, was killed in a 2013 car accident, the two schools came together to establish the #10ve Foundation in his memory.
 Haverford School and Garnet Valley compete in the #10ve Cup, an annual lacrosse event to benefit the Kip Taviano '13 Scholarship Fund.

 Campus

 All of the Haverford School's academic buildings and athletic fields are located at its original 30-acre campus.
 There are five significant buildings: the Upper School, Middle School, Lower School, Field House, and Dining Hall.
 In addition, there is a small building home to the school store and cafe.

 The athletic facilities include a 25-meter, eight-lane pool with two dive wells, four international-size squash courts, three regulation-sized basketball courts, a three-mat wrestling room with panoramic windows, an athletic training center, and an advanced fitness center.
 Outdoor facilities include three turf fields, one grass field, a four-lane track, an outdoor basketball court, and four tennis courts.
 The school also owns a boathouse in nearby Conshohocken.
 Before its 2015 construction, the crew team had rowed out of the Undine Barge Club since 1938.

-In early 2022, the school acquired a 44-acre parcel of land approximately three miles from campus.